IciaCarroBarallobre/IciaCarroBarallobre/README.md

 💡 Every now and then I bring a “what if…?” idea and give a talk to force myself into a deadline, you’ll probably find me online when that happens.

 🌿 Also: I’m human.
-I need time away from here.
+I need time away from this stressful but exciting cloudy world.
 Please don’t look for a unicorn here 🦄

 -----